vaibhavbafna5/friday/data/nlu.md

 - Question - [what's the capital of Florida](query)?
 - Question - [where is Apple headquarters](query)?
 - Question - [what's Tesla stock trading at today](query)?

+## intent:update_yourself
+- Perl, see if there's an update
+- Perl, update yourself
+- Perl, update your software
+- Perl, update your brain

+- Perl, evolve
+- Perl, I need you to evolve
+- Perl, you need to evolve
+- Perl, please evolve

+## intent:pause_music
+- Pause music
+- Kill the music
+- Can you pause the music?
+- Pause
+- Please pause
+- Pause the music
+- Kill the music
+- Please pause the music
+- Stop the music
+- Please stop the music
+- Pause Spotify

+## intent:play_music
+- Play music
+- Hit the music
+- Can you play the music?
+- Play Spotify
+- Throw some music on
+- Can you put some music on?